pewpewnor/build-and-install-python-from-source/README.md

 ## 4. Compile

-compile with a single processor:
+Compile with a single processor:
 ```console
 make
 ```